Zambia Tourism logo

-“After 3,981 emails from 2,017 different people produced 4,445 slogans and 956 different images from 45 countries….the Zambian Tourism Team, with the help of a number of marketing professionals, chose the shortlist of 5 slogans and 5 logos.
+“After 3,981 emails from 2,017 different people produced 4,445 slogans and 956 different images from 45 countries, the Zambian Tourism team, with the help of a number of marketing professionals, chose the shortlist of 5 slogans and 5 logos.
 Over the last week the judges from around the world and of course from within Zambia have voted and two clear winners have been chosen.”

-Here are the five shortlisted logos.
+Here are the five shortlisted logos from a total of 956 designs.

-Here’s the winning logo by Michel Scarantino.
+And here’s the winning logo by Michel Scarantino.

-Zambia logo contest winner
+Zambia logo

-And the winning slogan by Kelly Geoghegan.
+The winning slogan by Kelly Geoghegan is…

 “Discover Zambia, Experience Africa.”